Caroline Hatton

 Book Description:

-Nick shows his friends how to celebrate the Vietnamese Autumn Moon Festival.
-They're in for a delicious surprise!
+Nick shows his friends how to celebrate the Vietnamese Autumn Moon Festival, Tet Trung Thu.
+They’re in for a delicious surprise when they share moon cakes!

 Intervention: 16